Aguas Calientes, Peru: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to regular shoes, you should bring snow boots.
-For travel to Aguas Calientes, we suggest these boots:
+In addition to regular shoes, it's important to bring snow boots.
+For travel to Aguas Calientes, a great option is these boots:

 Waterproof jacket that can be used in snow